 Workability: Easy to work with straight and regular grain.
 Sometimes irregular or interlocking grains cause problems.
 Holds nails and screws well.

 Uses: Furniture, cabinetry, gunstocks, interior paneling, veneer, turned items, and other small wooden decorative objects.

 6. Peruvian Walnut (Juglans australis)

-Its heartwood is dark chocolate brown with a purplish hue and sapwood is light to cream.
+Its heartwood is dark chocolate brown with a purplish hue, and the sapwood is light to cream.

 Hardness: Its Janka hardness is 960 lbf (4,250 N).

-Workability: Working properties of Peruvian Walnut is great.
-Because its density is medium.
-But there can also be irregular or figured grain.
+Workability: The working properties of Peruvian Walnut is excellent.
+Because its density is medium, there can also be irregular or figured grain.

 Uses: Furniture, cabinetry, veneers, flooring, musical instruments, and interior trim.